How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 During the installation of glue-down laminate boards, some of the glue may have seeped from the edges and stained the top surface of the floor.
 Unless you know how to remove glue from floor, it may feel like an impossible task.

-No worries!
-This guide can show you exactly how to remove glue from floor and tidy up the look of your home.
+But here's the good news: this guide can show you exactly how to remove glue from floor and get your home looking spotless again.

 Before you head out and buy an industrial-strength bottle of glue remover and scrubbers, hang on for a few seconds.
-There’s a very good chance that you already have everything that you will need in your kitchen!
+There's a good chance that you already have everything you need in your kitchen!

-By mixing a few common household ingredients together, you can produce a very powerful (but still non-damaging) glue cleaner for your laminate floors.
-This is what you will need to gather:
+By mixing a few common household ingredients together, you can whip up a powerful (but still gentle) glue cleaner for your laminate floors.
+Here's your glue removal arsenal:

 - A spray bottle